es-progress/zephyr/docs/reference/modules.md

 !!! note

-    For examples check the profiles in `example/default` and `example/tester`.
+    For examples check the profiles in `example/profiles` directory.
     A default profile and a named profile is provided with different types of configuration overrides mentioned above.

 ---